dev-night/dev-night.github.io/public/index.md

 - 19:00 / Queuing - by Stanislau Saprankou
 - 19:30 / Who locked my column?
 A look into MySQL transaction handling - by Andreas Rodriguez Rivera
 - 20:00 / Food break
-- 21:00 / Lisp flavoured monads - by Emmanuel-Jelome Fonseca
+- 21:00 / De-Lisptifying Monads - by Emmanuel-Jelome Fonseca
-- 21:30 / slot 4 - Open, but you want to take part?
-Contact us :)
+- 21:30 / Pirates favourite language - by Niklas Heer

 [**We will also livestream the event!**](https://stream.dev-night.io)